Ross-Ede/HomeownerClassAutomation/DEVELOPMENT.md

 - Master Log enrollees now have corresponding User ID's (Aside from roughly 20 enrollees)

 - Survey Response Update Feature completed and added

+# 6/20/2025

+- Survey Respone Update Feauture Fully transferred and functional
+    + Had to reverted search method back to Do While since .Find requires concatenated first and last names in a single column